jorgebucaran/hyperapp/README.md

 </html>
 ```

 Let's start from the bottom and work our way up the HTML tree.
-First, we create an empty `<div>` inside the document body.
+First, we create an empty `<div>` in the document body.
 We want to take over that node and replace it with our view.
 Maybe your program is within a broader application, in a sidebar widget and surrounded by other elements.
 That's fine too.
 Hyperapp gives you absolute control over where the root element of your application is rendered in the DOM.

-Inside the `<script>` tag we load Hyperapp as a module from a <a href=https://en.wikipedia.org/wiki/Content_delivery_network title="Content Delivery Network">CDN</a>.
-Don't worry, it works in all evergreen, self-updating desktop and mobile browsers.
 The application starts by dispatching the `init` action to initialize the state.
 Our code does not explicitly maintain any state.
 Instead, we define actions to transform it and a view to visualize it.
-The view returns a representation of the DOM known as a virtual DOM and Hyperapp updates the actual DOM to match it.
+The view returns a representation of the DOM known as a virtual DOM, and Hyperapp updates the actual DOM to match it.

 Here's what the virtual DOM looks like, abridged for clarity.